billylkc/blog/content/posts/static-site-crawling-with-goq.md

 ## Final thoughts {#final-thoughts}

-I have used many other packages in Python and Go, this is by far the easiest and most intuitive package for simple static site crawling.
+I have used many packages in Python and Go, this is by far the easiest package for simple static site crawling.
+You just need to define a goquery tag in the struct, then Voila, you get your content.

 Happy Coding!